 When authors re-use large parts of their publications without providing an apparent reference to the source, they are considered a duplication of work.
 Slightly changed published works submitted in multiple journals are not acceptable practices either.
 In cases of plagiarism in an already published paper or duplicate publication, an announcement will be made on the publication page, and a retraction procedure will be triggered.

 All allegations of misconduct must be referred to the Editor-In-Chief.
 Upon thorough examination, the Editor-In-Chief and deputy editors should conclude if the case concerns a possibility of misconduct.
 All allegations should be kept confidential, and references to the matter in writing should be kept anonymous whenever possible.

-Should a comment on potential misconduct be submitted by the Reviewers or Editors, the authors will seek an explanation.
+Should the Reviewers or Editors submit a comment on potential misconduct, the authors will seek an explanation.
 The matter can be quickly resolved if it is satisfactory and the issue results from a mistake or misunderstanding.
 If not, the manuscript will be rejected or retracted, and the Editors may impose a ban on that individual’s publication on the Website for a certain period.
-In cases of published plagiarism or dual publication, both journals will make an announcement explaining the situation.
+Both journals will make an announcement explaining the situation in cases of published plagiarism or dual publication.

-When allegations concern authors, their submission’s peer review and publication process is halted until the method mentioned above is completed.
+When allegations concern authors, their submission’s peer review and publication process is halted until the abovementioned method is completed.
 The investigation will be carried out even if the authors withdraw the manuscript, and the implementation of the responses below will be considered.

 When allegations concern reviewers or editors, they will be replaced in the review process during the ongoing investigation of the material.
 However, editors or reviewers who are found to have engaged in scientific misconduct should be removed from further association with the Website, and this fact should be reported to their institution.